-- Blume's translation of the Code to be used as the basis for the Project's version of that document. - 1938: Addresses Riccobono Seminar on The Code of Justinian, and its Value. - 1939: Ceases work on the Code translation as his hopes for publication fade. - 1943: Pharr renews contact with Blume & revives scaled-down version of translation program to be called "The Corpus of Roman Law"; Blume re-reads Code translation & annotations, makes changes, & sends copy to Pharr; works with Pharr & others on Theodosian Code translation (for which Blume's own translation of Books XIV-XVI and part of Book X prove very helpful). - 1951: Theodosian Code translation published by Princeton University Press as first volume in "The Corpus of Roman Law" series; Blume specially noted by Pharr in preface. - 1952: Reviews Code translation again in anticipation it being the subject of the project's next publication. - 1956: Accepts that his Code translation will not be published in his lifetime. - 1963: Retires from the Court. - 1971: Fred H. Blume dies on Sept.
+- 1943: Pharr renews contact with Blume and revives scaled-down version of translation program to be called "The Corpus of Roman Law"; Blume re-reads Code translation and annotations, makes changes, sends copy to Pharr; works with Pharr and others on Theodosian Code translation (for which Blume's own translation of Books XIV-XVI and part of Book X prove very helpful). - 1951: Theodosian Code translation published by Princeton University Press as first volume in "The Corpus of Roman Law" series; Blume specially noted by Pharr in preface. - 1952: Reviews Code translation again in anticipation of it being the basis of the project's next publication. - 1957: Writes to University of Wyoming President George Humphrey that he doubts his translation will be published in his lifetime. - 1963: Retires from the Court. - 1971: Fred H. Blume dies on Sept.
 26, at age 96.

-Justice Blume bequeathed his extensive library and his translation manuscripts to the University of Wyoming.
-Thus it was that I became acquainted with the Justice's life and work upon becoming Director of the University of Wyoming, College of Law Library in 1993.
-While the scope of his achievement was immediately apparent to me, its scholarly significance was not, because I knew that S.P.
+Justice Blume bequeathed his extensive library and his manuscript translations to the University of Wyoming.
+Thus, I became acquainted with the Justice's life and work upon becoming Director of the University of Wyoming, College of Law Library in 1993 and discovering the manuscripts.
+The scope of his achievement was immediately apparent to me, but its scholarly significance was not because I knew that S.P.
 Scott had already published English translation of Justinian's Code.
-However, I was not aware that Scott had failed to use the best Latin edition as his source, and I did not know that Scott's translation had been less than enthusiastically received by experts in the field.

-When I realized that Blume's translation was based on the authoritative Latin edition by Mommsen and Krueger and had been well regarded by Professor Pharr, I understood that making in widely available would be an important contribution to scholarship.
-I thought the work would be an excellent candidate for publication on the internet: its length makes it prohibitively expensive to publish without a massive subsidy (which is what prevented it from being printed years ago), but it seemed as if for relatively little cost it could be scanned and published with relative ease and speed as a web document.
+When I realized that Scott's translation was based on inferior Latin versions and had been poorly received by scholars, whereas Blume's translation was based on the authoritative Latin edition by Mommsen and Krueger and had been well regarded by Professor Pharr, I understood that making in widely available would be an important contribution to scholarship.
+I thought the work would be an excellent candidate for publication on the internet: its length makes it prohibitively expensive to publish without a massive subsidy (which is what prevented it from being printed years ago), but it seemed as if for relatively little cost, and relatively quickly, it could be scanned and published as a web document.
 I was wrong in this assumption.

 Justice Blume's many penciled changes, his cut-and-paste revisions, and other physical aspects of his lengthy manuscript rendered it a poor subject for scanning.
-(We did scan and post his translations of the NOVELS, as they did not suffer from these problems.)
 Experts advised me that the resulting errors would take more time to edit than it would take to completely re-type the manuscript.
 My hope of using voice recognition software to input the data was likewise dashed by the high error rate and slow input speed I encountered on account of Latin words and Blume's many esoteric references.
 Hence, it was not until I was granted a sabbatical leave for the spring of 2005 that I began the process of typing the manuscript as a Word document, interpreting Justice Blume's handwritten corrections as I went (using the German translation that aided him, as well as his own annotated Latin edition to guess what he intended by some of his less intelligible cramped insertions), and filling in his sometimes cryptic citations.
-Now, nearly three years later, Justice Blume's decades-long labor of love is available in electronic form.
+Some three years later we published Justice Blume's decades-long labor of love online.
+The version you see here is a corrected, second edition.
+The first edition is available in the Internet Archive.